br4sco/dae-param-est/README.md

 # dae-param-est
-This repository contains the code to the numerical experiment discussed in (TO BE ADDED, SUBMITTED TO CDC 2022), which proposes a method for consistent parameter estimation using stochastic approximation for Differential Algebraic Equations (DAEs) subject to process disturbances.
+This repository contains the code to the numerical experiment discussed in [our CDC22 contribution](https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-326394), which proposes a method for consistent parameter estimation using stochastic approximation for Differential Algebraic Equations (DAEs) subject to process disturbances.